The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 candidates, and more.

-While All of them worked, and provided a winning count, it seemed that
+While all of them worked, and provided a winning count, it seemed that

 the ones that performed the count the easiest and least expensive way in terms of tabulation effort